 How it All Began...

 Lambert House began in the early 1980's as the Association of Gay and Lesbian Youth Advocates (AGLYA), a group of youth and youth supporters who came together in order to create ways for sexual minority youth to meet.
-On May 1, 1981 AGLYA became the first organization 100% dedicated to LGBTQ youth to receive 501(c)(3) status from the IRS.
+On May 1, 1981 AGLYA became the first social service organization 100% dedicated to LGBTQ youth to receive 501(c)(3) status from the IRS.

 Within two years the board hired the first paid staff members.
 Today, Lambert House has a national reputation as a leading organization in the Northwest for queer youth.

-Lambert House is a national leader in LGBTQ youth community building – the primary prevention strategy for the constellation of risks that disproportionately affects all LGBTQ youth.
+Lambert House is an international leader in LGBTQ youth community building – the primary prevention strategy for the constellation of risks that disproportionately affects all LGBTQ youth.
 The risks we address include: social isolation, depression, suicide, alcohol and other drug use, HIV & other STDs, family conflict that can lead to homelessness and survival sex, and school failure.
 Lambert House provides LGBTQ youth with daily opportunities to make friends with other youth like themselves and with supportive adults.
 It is this connection with peers and adults that immediately makes life better for LGBTQ youth.
 Lambert House is where life gets better.